 Medical specialists may resort to using these common obstetric drugs in order to change or induce the labor process.
 Doctors currently rely on these medications to move the labor and delivery process along.
 Although in the majority of times when these medications are used, they are successful in facilitating the safe and healthy delivery of a child, complications can and do occur.
 For example, several different life threatening birth injuries can happen if Cytotec or Pitocin is improperly administered to a pregnant woman.

-For a free and confidential consultation with a Baltimore birth injury lawyer, call (888) 695-2963 or contact us online today.
+For a free and confidential consultation with our Baltimore birth injury lawyers, call (888) 695-2963 or contact us online today.

 Complications Associated with Pitocin- or Cytotec-Induced Labor

 The most common complications associated with using Cytotec or Pitocin improperly for inducing delivery include:

 - Amniotic fluid embolism, which is a rare condition where debris and amniotic fluid enter the mother’s blood stream

 - Postpartum hemorrhage caused by over-stimulating the uterus and having the birth progress too quickly

 - Uterine rupture due to stress placed on the uterine with overly intense contractions

 - Hyper-stimulation, which happens after an excessive amount of very strong contractions happening at intervals of two minutes or less from one another

 - Cerebral palsy